Kashish-satija29/Regie.ai/README.md

 - Page Object Model (POM) for UI pages
 - Reusable API page classes & POJOs
 - Positive + negative test scenarios
 - Unified Extent report for all layers

+  ApiTestNg.xml:- Api suite test cases testng.xml:- UI suite test cases

+**NOTE:_ Better to clone repo in intelij and run above 2 above mentioned files only & for report go to reports-> extentReport.html and open in any browser , also visit screenshots to check all the screenshots**

 ---